Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai-dashboard.md

 ## Overview

-The HAi Value Dashboard is designed to show you your organization's usage of HAi and estimate hours saved through generative AI (summarizing as generating text output).
+The HAi Value Dashboard is designed to show you your organization's usage of HAi and estimate hours saved through using AI.
 These calculations are estimates and are configurable.
 The top-line widgets show rolling 30-day usage and savings.

+A dashboard option allows you to select between agent efficiency and deflection.

+* **Agent Efficiency**: The time saved by your agents using generative HAi features that shift routine tasks from humans, reducing manual workloads and routine touchpoints.
+* **Agent Deflection**: The reduction of inbound service desk requests by diverting routine user requests to conversational virtual assistants and intelligent self-service.

+### Efficiency charts

 The first two line charts show the savings per month over the last 12 months.
 This will take a few weeks of usage before output is properly populated.

 The second two charts show (1) Usage per day for the last 30 days by product area and (2) The top 4 most active users based on prompt usage over the last 30 days.
-Currently, no additional filters can be applied to the dashboard.

 ![Hornbill AI Dashboard](/_books/servicemanager-config/administration/images/hai-dashboard.png)

 ## Configuration